thuzarwin/atxopendata.rocks/README.md

 You should be able to see the site at: http://127.0.0.1:4000/site/

-## Enviroments

-- **GitHub:** `gh-pages`

 ## Deployment

 We use Github Pages to host.
-To deploy a subfoldercontaining the site to GitHub Pages.

-For this example, let’s pretend the subfolder containing your site is named `rocks`
+To deploy, for this example, let’s pretend the subfolder containing your site is named `open`

+Please follow the steps below to deploy to `gh-pages` from a `open` folder on the master branch.

 **Step 1

-Remove the `rocks` directory from the project’s .gitignore file (it’s ignored by default by Yeoman).
+Remove the `open` directory from the project’s .gitignore file (it’s ignored by default by Yeoman).

 **Step 2

 Make sure git knows about your subtree (the subfolder with your site).

-`git add rocks && git commit -m "Initial rocks subtree commit"`
+`open add rocks && git commit -m "Initial open subtree commit"`

 **Step 3

 Use subtree push to send it to the gh-pages branch on GitHub.

-`git subtree push --prefix `rocks` origin gh-pages`
+`git subtree push --prefix open origin gh-pages`

 Great!
-If your folder isn’t called `rocks`, then you’ll need to change that in each of the commands above.
+If your folder isn’t called `open`, then you’ll need to change that in each of the commands above.